-If you have a serious case of Ophidiophobia (overwhelming fear of our slithering friends) then this might not be the best fun fact to come across in Hawaii.
-But we can assure you that this is nothing like the situation Samuel Jackson faced when boarding a plane to Los Angeles.
+If you have a serious case of Ophidiophobia (overwhelming fear of snakes) then this might not be the best fun fact to come across in Hawaii.
+But we can assure you that snake encounters in Hawaii are extremely low.

-So stick around and learn some fascinating facts on how snakes ended up in Hawaii.
+So stick around and learn some fascinating facts about how snakes ended up in Hawaii.
 It just might make your future trips to Hawaii all the more interesting!

 Why Aren’t Snakes Native To Hawaii?

 Records suggest that the forming of the tropical islands dates back more than 30 million years.

 Hawaii’s geographical location on the planet does seem to have isolated the islands from the rest of the world – they are literally 3200 kilometres from the mainland of the United States.

 So it makes sense that snakes would have had no way of making it into the islands up until recent human history via boats and ships.